Choked accretion onto a Schwarzschild black hole: A hydrodynamical jet-launching mechanism: Numerical simulations

 \subsubsection{Dependence on the density contrast $\delta$}

 Based on the analytic results of Section~\ref{s2}, we expect ejection rates and velocities to strongly correlate with the density contrast at the injection surface.
 Here we study the role of the density contrast as parametrized by $\delta$ in \eq{e3.5}.
-In Figure~\ref{f7} we show the steady-state results of four numerical simulations with $\gamma=4/3$, $a_0 = 0.5$, $\mathcal{R} = 10M$, and density contrasts $\delta=0,\,0.1,\,0.3,\,0.5$ and 0.9.
-The results of these four simulations are reported in Table~\ref{t_delta}.
+In Figure~\ref{f8} we show the steady-state results for four numerical simulations with $\gamma=4/3$, $a_0 = 0.5$, $\mathcal{R} = 10M$, and density contrasts $\delta=0,\,0.1,\,0.3$ and 0.9.
+The results of these four simulations, including also the $\delta = 0.5$ case, are reported in Table~\ref{t_delta}.
 We can see that, as soon as the equatorial region becomes over dense with respect to the polar regions, i.e.~$\delta>0$, a strong qualitative change ensues with an inflow-outflow configuration appearing across the numerical domain.
-The resulting streamlines closely resemble the flow morphology of the analytic model presented in the previous section.
+The resulting streamlines closely resemble the flow morphology of the analytic model presented in the previous section.\footnote{We note that since the posting of the initial version of this paper, a couple of relevant independent results have appeared: \cite{waters2020} present a numerical scheme using the ATHENA++ code simulating accretion onto a black hole, modeled using a pseudo-Newtonian potential, which yields very similar results to what we obtain, for the same angular accretion density profile which we present. \cite{zeraa2020} explore a similar scenario through an approximate semi-analytic approach, including the additional physical ingredients of rotation, viscosity and radiation pressure, to again obtain flow patterns highly resembling our results, provided an equatorial to polar accretion density profile is present.}

 We can also see that as the density contrast increases, both $\dot{M}$ and $\dot{M}_\mathrm{in}$ increase.
 Note however, that $\dot{M}_\mathrm{in}$ increases faster than $\dot{M}$, with the net result that the ratio between ejection and injection also increases with increasing $\delta$.